mk-fg/fgtk/README.rst

 Wrapper around GNU find to accept paths at the end of argv if none are passed before query.

 Makes it somewhat more consistent with most other commands that accept options and a lists of paths (almost always after opts), but still warns when/if reordering takes place.

-No matter how many years I'm using that tool, still can't get used to typing paths before query there, so decided to patch around that frustrating issue one day.
+No matter how many years I'm using that tool, still sometimes type paths after query there, so decided to patch around that frustrating issue one day.

 patch-nspawn-ids_
 '''''''''''''''''